tylerhou/site-old/content/posts/binary-search-revisited.md

 red elements, and no green elements.
 Thus, we have a region of green, followed by a region of red.

-Finally, we know that $0$ is green ($2^0 = 1 \lt 1{,}000{,}000$), and let's
+Finally, we know that 0 is green ($2^0 = 1 \lt 1{,}000{,}000$), and let's guess
-guess $100$ is red.
+100 is red.
 So we can call binary search ([Godbolt](https://godbolt.org/z/5r1vrKnjn)):

 ```python {linenos=false}
 binary_search(0, 100, is_exp_green)  # 20
 ```

 And it works!
-There is no array of values we're looking through.
 Here, binary search helps us search for the first false value of `is_exp_green`.
 That function definition, plus upper and lower bounds, are all we need.
+There is no array of values we're looking through.

 It's also important to note that `is_exp_green` (which computes the power of 2) is only executed $\mathcal{O}(\log{n})$ times.
 So this variant of binary search